 We schemed visions that turned into career accomplishments, civic contributions, astonishing outcomes, satisfying self examinations, and remarkable insights.
 We embedded permanently in each other and together, our views, methods, styles, and this personal development practice thrived.

 We seeded business, politics, fun, satisfaction, love, and we were each other’s personal coaches, sharing all the most intimate parts of our lives, inner and outer.
-This being the fluid and fuel, of both of our our advancing maturity.
+This being the fluid and fuel, of both of our advancing maturity.

 So find a pal.
 Walk at night!